ananlytics/R-test/Steps of Analysis.md

 # Output

 ```
-Summary: Slope and Intercept give can give us equation if line generated.
+Summary: Slope and Intercept give can give us the equation of the line generated.

 Coefficients:
 (Intercept)        price